Janet Wang

-Janet Wang is a visual artist and educator based in Vancouver, British Columbia, Canada, knowing for shaping identity by appropriating and disrupting social norms and recognizable gestures.
+Janet Wang (born 1977), is a Canadian visual artist and educator based in Vancouver, British Columbia, known for her work examining Chinese diasporic identity in Canada.

 Biography

 Janet Wang, born in 1977 as a second-generation immigrant of Chinese descent, completed her Bachelor of Fine Arts at the University of British Columbia and obtained a Master of Fine Arts from the University of Leeds.
 She is an associate professor at Emily Carr University of Art and Design.

 Art Practice

 Wang's practice includes sculptural installations, painting, drawing, and new media.
 Her work examines identity formation by appropriating and challenging social patterns.
 By drawing on historical canons and everyday traditions, Wang uses familiar elements to connect with viewers.

 Wang's new studies and experiments with form emphasize the relationship between historical movements and the present, specifically addressing the exploitation of Chinese immigrants and its broader critique of capitalism.
-While residing at Irving House, she continues to elaborate on heritage and its potential reorientation towards a decolonial process, drawing from her research on the labour and exploitation of Chinese individuals in Canada.
+While the public artist-in-residence Irving House, she continued to elaborate on heritage and its potential reorientation towards a decolonial process, drawing from her research on the labour and exploitation of Chinese individuals in Canada.